zuozhenggh/learning-library/developer-library/soa-on-kubernetes/soa-on-oke/soa-on-oke.md

     mysoa-soa-server2   1/1     Running   0          172m   10.1.0.6    10.0.10.16    <none>           <none>
     ```

-    Make sure the STATUS is `RUNNING` and that READY is `1/1` for pods above before checking the URL
+    Make sure the STATUS is `RUNNING` and that READY is `1/1` for pods above before checking the URL.

 3. With the public IP gathered earlier, browse to http://*PUBLIC_IP*:30305/console to get to the WebLogic console.

+    If you see the `Bad Gateway` message, the admin server is not running yet.

 4. You can log into the console with the `soa_domain_username` and `soa_domain_password` you specified in the `terraform,.tfvars` file.

 5. Check the `ess` endpoint by browsing to http://*PUBLIC_IP*:30305/ess .

+    The username and password is the same as for the console.

 You may proceed to the next lab.